dhalperi/research-blog/content/2015-01-08-are-you-kidding-me-mike-foss-ill-take-that-bet.md

 > # Why home-field advantage doesn't really matter in the NFL Playoffs
 > During the regular season, home teams win 57% of the time.

-Okay, so home season is a HUGE advantage in the regular season.
+Okay, so home field is a HUGE advantage in the regular season.
 The average team would win 9--10 games if they were all played at home.
 That's wildcard-level play often and division-champion level play sometimes.

 > Come playoff time, home teams in the divisional round are 70-26 since 1990.
 That’s a 16% increase as compared to the regular season home team winning percentage.
 It’s an advantage, but not necessarily as great as many believe.